-What is a Consumer Confidence Report?
+What is a Consumer NOW IT COMES WITH A Confidence Report?
+LIST OF INGREDIENTS.

-The Consumer Confidence Report (CCR) details the NOW IT COMES WITH A quality of your drinking water, where it comes from, and where you can get more information.
-This annual report documents all detected primary and secondary drinking water parameters, and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).
+The Consumer Confidence Report (CCR) details the quality of your drinking water, where it comes from, and where you can get more information.
+This annual report documents all detected primary and secondary drinking water parameters, and compares

-The sources of drinking

-water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radio-active material, and can pick up substances resulting from the presence of animals or from human activity.